Up to 60% off sofas & mattresses — limited‑time deals.

 • Couples sensitive to motion transfer

-• Guest rooms that need broad comfort appeal
+• Guest rooms needing broad comfort appeal

 Where it falls short: